obaland/vfiler.vim/doc/vfiler.md

 - Command option format: `-zindex={value}`

 ## Mappings
-vfiler also gives you the flexibility to customize your keymap.
+vfiler.vim also gives you the flexibility to customize your keymap.

 ### Change keymaps
 If you don't like the default keymap, you can specify any `key string` and the `require'vfiler/action'` functions for it in the mappings table.<br>